 This plant is the perfect example of why you should not trust me, or me others.
 I previously called this a Wing-Fruited Verbena because I found this exact plant on what looked to be a trusted site–and usually is–and took the name without question.
-I nod to it familiarly every September as it flourishes in my neighborhood.
+I nod to it familiarly every year as it flourishes in my neighborhood.
 I like to know the plants and say “That’s my old friend Wing-Fruited.”
 Then it struck me that it did not resemble other verbenas at all.
 I couldn’t find it in Weber’s Colorado Flora of the Eastern Slope, the botanist’s bible and panicked.
 My pictures appeared on a Google search, pretty, but utterly wrong.
 Bad Information.
 Beware!
 After harassing three professional botanists, or near-professional, Jennifer Ackerfield of CSU put me on the correct course.
 Now I had to learn to call it a Linearleaf Four O’Clock, not a very pleasing common name, so I searched a Canadian website and found the name “Umbrellawort,” which I much prefer.
 The bracts look somewhat like tiny umbrellas and “wort” is Old English for “flower.”
 So Umbrellawort it is.
 This one I have never seen blooming.
 I have, however, discovered its more numerous neighbor blooming once, the Umbrellawort (or Heartleaf-Four-O’clock) (Mirabilis nyctaginea).
 It can now be seen on this “all-other-colors at the river” section.

 This, below, is the flower.
 In full bloom.